 2. Wiping Down Countertops

-Taking a minute to wipe down your countertops every day can make a big difference!
-Spills and crumbs on counters can make your whole kitchen look messier than it actually is.
-Use a wet cloth or a wipe to quickly clean the countertops, and you’ll never be sorry you did!
+Taking a minute or two to wipe down your countertops every day can make a big difference in how clean your home feels.
+At the end of the day, grab a damp cloth to quickly wipe down your countertops, dining table, and coffee table, and you’ll never be sorry you did!

 3. Dishes

 In my opinion, it’s never worth it to skip the dishes!
-As a mother to four kids, I learned the hard way that the dishes never stop piling up.
-It’s tempting to put them off in the moment.
-But that mountain of dishes will be waiting for you in the morning, and it will only get taller!
+Raising four kids taught me the hard way that the dishes just don’t ever stop piling up.
+It’s tempting to put them off in the moment, but that mountain of dishes will only get taller!

 4. Vacuuming